tazama-lf/docs/README.md

 ##  1. <a name='1-what-is-tazama'></a>What is Tazama?

 Tazama is an Open Source Real-Time Transaction Monitoring Software built to support any Financial Services Provider (FSP) that requires Transaction Monitoring for Fraud and Money Laundering detection.
-Whether that DFSP is a small provider running one or 2 transactions per day or a national payment switch running at over 3,000 Transactions per second.
+Whether that FSP is a small provider running one or 2 transactions per day or a national payment switch running at over 3,000 Transactions per second.
 With Tazama they can implement simple or complex rules, implement Fraud Detection controls or support Anti-Money Laundering activities.

 ![tazama context](images/tazama-context.png)